The advancement of graphical fidelity in video games and PC hardware has always been proportional.

 DLSS is an AI-based technology developed by NVIDIA.
 This technology relies on special hardware, Tensor Cores, only found on RTX graphics cards.
 Specifically, every SKU that belongs to the 2000, 3000, and RTX 4000 series.

-This is particularly useful for users that want to run games at 4K with challenging graphical options like ray tracing at high framerates.
+This is particularly useful for users that want to run games at 4K with demanding graphical options like ray tracing at high framerates.

-It takes a frame/image in native resolution and downscales it to a lower resolution.
-For example, it downscales 1440p to 1080p and then fills in all of the missing pixels to produce an image almost identical to the native resolution.
+It takes a frame/image in native resolution and downscales it to a reduced resolution.
+For example, it downscales 1440p to 1080p and then fills in all of the missing pixels to produce an image nearly identical from the original resolution.

-Once DLSS got the 2.0 version, the performance gains and loss in visual fidelity got reduced even further.
+Once DLSS got the 2.0 version, the performance gains and reduction in visual quality got minimized even further.

 Furthermore, with the new generation of RTX GPUs (4000), DLSS 3.0 will be introduced.

-With the addition of Optical Flow Accelerators in RTX 4000 GPUs and by using Optical Multiframe Generation, DLSS 3 may deliver up to four times more FPS in-game.
+With the addition of Optical Flow Accelerators in RTX 4000 GPUs and by using Optical Multiframe Generation, DLSS 3 may deliver up to four times greater FPS in-game.

 Why Use DLSS?